Skip to main content

 helm repo update solace-agent-mesh

-# Upgrade the agent with new image version
+# Upgrade the agent or workflow with new image version

 -n <namespace> \